Generic Name: Glycopyrrolate Capsules for Inhalation (glye koe PYE roe late)

 - It is used to treat COPD (chronic obstructive pulmonary disease).

 - This medicine is not to be used to treat intense flare-ups of shortness of breath.
 Use a rescue inhaler.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Seebri Neohaler?

-- If you have an allergy to Seebri Neohaler (glycopyrrolate (oral inhalation)) or any part of Seebri Neohaler (glycopyrrolate (oral inhalation)).
+- If you have an allergy to Seebri Neohaler (glycopyrrolate capsules for inhalation) or any part of Seebri Neohaler (glycopyrrolate capsules for inhalation).

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.